unicode-org/icu/docs/userguide/icudata.md

 Nothing is required at run time; ICU finds and uses whatever form of the data is available.

-> :point_right: *When the ICU data is built in the form of shared libraries, the library names have platform-specific prefixes and suffixes.
+> :point_right: **Note**: When the ICU data is built in the form of shared libraries, the library names have platform-specific prefixes and suffixes.
 On Unix-style platforms, all the libraries have the "lib" prefix and one of the usual (".dll", ".so", ".sl", etc.) suffixes.
-Other than these prefixes and suffixes, the library names are the same as the above .dat files.*
+Other than these prefixes and suffixes, the library names are the same as the above .dat files.

 ## Customizing ICU's Data Library